 Approximately 540 acres of land are shown on the Solar Energy Resource Map as being suitable and preferred for development of these facilities.
+Of the land within those parcels, over 340 acres do not have constraints that would prevent development.
 This acreage, together with projected future development on rooftops and other preferred locations, far exceeds the acreage needed to meet the town's solar energy generation target, 25 MW of capacity by the year 2050, identified in the Bennington County Regional Energy Plan.
 Moreover, that targeted level of generation includes residential, rooftop, and other small-scale generation that is expected to account for up to 10 MW of capacity by 2050.
 Therefore, all locations other than these mapped areas and land specifically identified as preferred areas in this Town Plan, are considered unsuitable for solar generating facilities in excess of 150 KW of rated capacity.